 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Twisp has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Twisp has few renters and college students.
 But the biggest reason it is quieter in Twisp than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Twisp may be for you.

-Being a small town, Twisp does not have a public transit system used by locals to get to and from work.
+Twisp is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Twisp citizens is very high relative to the national average among all cities (21.84%): 38.40% of adults in Twisp have a bachelor's degree or even advanced degree.
+The citizens of Twisp are very well educated compared to the average community in the nation: 38.40% of adults in Twisp have a bachelor's degree or even advanced degree.

 Twisp is a very ethnically-diverse town.
 The people who call Twisp home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Twisp residents report their race to be White, followed by Asian.
 Twisp also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.01% of the town’s residents.
 Important ancestries of people in Twisp include German, Irish, Norwegian, Swedish, and English.